RJvH/dapr-workshop/README.md

   - create input and output bindings
   - create secret store with a secrets file
 - how to run this Api from Tye
-- how to trigger the Web Api operation using the DAPR input binding
+- how to trigger the Web Api operation using the Dapr input binding
-- how to call the DAPR output binding to send an email
+- how to call the Dapr output binding to send an email
 - how we can test HTTP endpoints using the RestClient VS Code extension

 ### [Assignment 4 : Create the Weather API](./docs/assignment-4.md)